Aspects of quantum information in finite density field theory: Entanglement entropy

 Let us analyze this behavior in more detail.
 A nonrelativistic fermion at zero density is described by the Schrodinger action (\ref{eq:nonrel2}).
 It has a $U(1)$ symmetry $\t \psi \to e^{i \alpha} \t \psi$ with conserved particle number $N_e$; crucially, $N_e \ge 0$.
 This should be contrasted with the original $U(1)$ charge symmetry that has both positive and negative charges.
 The positivity of $N_e$ implies that the ground state is uniquely fixed as having zero charge at every (lattice) point.
 Therefore it factorizes, $|0\rangle = \prod_i |0 \rangle_i$ and the entanglement entropy on a finite region is trivial.
 This point was emphasized in~\cite{Hason:2017flq}; it can also be obtained directly as the $m \to \infty$ limit of the EE for a Dirac fermion.
 Now let us add some charge, so that the new ground state has $N_e >0$.
 There are many different ways to realize $N_e$, and the ground state is no longer a product state.
 With respect to $N_e$, there are excitations with charge excess or defect, particles and holes in condensed matter language.
 These excitations lead to nontrivial entanglement, similarly to what happens with particles and antiparticles in relativistic QFT.
 This creation of entanglement is detected by $c(r)$.

-Finally, let us analyze the (violation of) RG irreversibility within the same charge sector.
-One way to measure this is to compare the entropic $c$-functions for equal values of $k_F$ but different masses: \be \Delta c(r) =c(k_F r, m_1 r) - c(k_F r, m_2 r) \,. \ee At long distance, this is changing the Fermi velocity $v_F$.
+Finally, let us analyze the RG flow within the same charge sector.
+One way to characterize this is to compare the entropic $c$-functions for equal values of $k_F$ but different masses: \be \Delta c(r) =c(k_F r, m_1 r) - c(k_F r, m_2 r) \,. \ee At long distance, this is changing the Fermi velocity $v_F$.
 Numerically we found that $\Delta c(r)$ also exhibits non-monotonic behavior.

 To conclude, we have found non-monotonic behavior in the finite quantity $c(r)$, putting the considerations of~\cite{Swingle:2013zla} on a well-defined framework.
-Our results exhibit a breakdown of RG irreversibility in $1+1$ dimensions once Lorentz invariance is broken.
+Our results exhibit a breakdown of RG irreversibility in $1+1$ dimensions as measured by the entropic c-function, once Lorentz invariance is broken.
 As a cross-check, we have also verified that the strong subadditive inequality is always satisfied, as it should; in our case, this amounts to $S''(r)\geq 0$.
+In these flows, $c_{UV}=c_{IR}$, so the weak version of irreversibility, which states that $c_{UV} \ge c_{IR}$, is not violated.
+One could also ask whether other c-functions are monotonic.
+Since the UV and IR central charges are the same, this c-function would have to be a constant along the whole flow and hence insensitive to the two different relevant couplings $m$ and $\mu$.
+But this is quite implausible: at very short distances where we can focus on the effect of the relevant mass term, the consistent c-functions monotonically decrease with scale.\footnote{This includes the functional generalizations of the Zamolodchikov c-function in~\cite{Cappelli:1990yc}.} Given this, at larger scales they would then have to increase to asymptote to the same central charge in the IR.
+Therefore, generically we expect all c-functions to exhibit a non-monotonic behavior.
+Other information-theoretic quantities do exhibit monotonic behavior (most notably the relative entropy), and we discuss such measures in Sec.~\ref{sec:relrenyi}.